twbs/bootstrap/docs/components/navbar.md

 group: components
 ---

-The navbar is a simple wrapper for positioning branding, navigation, and other elements.
+The navbar is a simple wrapper for positioning branding, navigation, and other elements into a concise navigation header.
 It's easily extensible and, with the help of our collapse plugin, it can easily integrate offscreen content.

 ## Contents